haulin/necronomini/notes.md

   - if player has less than X ED
 - your creature gets +2 attack and opponent's -2
 - add invulnerability. if you already have it, add ED instead
+- swap your AP with ED
+- copy your ED to AP
+- remove 5 health and add 10 ED

 # After run stats